+3. (a) Roofers laying tiles, slates, or roofs of asbestos or bituminous materials, 6s.
+7d. per hour or £13 3s.
+6d. per week.

+(b) Fixed-flooring workers-workers fixing tiles, linoleum, rubber, cork, or synthetic flooring-materials, 6s.
+61⁄2d. per hour or £13 1s.
+5d. per week.

+(c) Bituminous and other labourers, 5s.
+111⁄2d. per hour or £11 17s.
+8d. per week.

+(d) After a period of one calendar month a worker shall be deemed to be a weekly worker.

-- 3. (a) Roofers laying tiles, slates, or roofs of asbestos or bituminous materials, 3s.
-11d. per hour. - (b) Fixed-flooring workers-workers fixing tiles, linoleum, rubber, cork, or synthetic flooring-materials-3s. $10\frac{1}{2}$ d. per hour. - (c) Bituminous and other labourers, 3s. $7\frac{3}{4}$ d. per hour. - (d) Labourers may be employed as improvers for a period of four years, but no employer shall employ more than one improver to every journeyman employed by him: Provided, however, that this proportion may be exceeded in particular circumstances with the consent of the union. - (e) An improver is a worker employed under the preceding subclause and shall be paid not less than the following rates:-
+(e) Labourers may be employed as improvers for a period of four years, but no employer shall employ more than one improver to every journeyman employed by him: Provided, however, that this proportion may be exceeded in particular circumstances with the consent of the union.

-Per l Hour.

-S. d.

-During the first year of service 3 6

-the second year of service 3 71

-During the third year of service 3 8 1

-the fourth year of service 3 $9\frac{1}{4}$
+(f) An improver is a worker employed under the preceding subclause and shall be paid not less than the following rates:

+Per Hour Per Week s. d. £ s. d.
+During the first year of service $5 8\frac{3}{4}$ 11 9 5 During the second year of service $5 \ 10\frac{3}{4}$ 11 15 7 During the third year of service 6 0 11 19 9 During the fourth year of service 6 $1\frac{1}{2}$ 12 4 11 any improvers.

-- (f) It shall be the duty of an improver to obtain and produce, on demand, to his employer or to any prospective employer, full particulars of all time worked by him as an improver. - (g) The employer shall notify the union of the engagement and dismissal of any improvers.
+(g) It shall be the duty of an improver to obtain and produce, on demand, to his employer or to any prospective employer, full particulars of all time worked by him as an improver.

+(h) The employer shall notify the union of the engagement and dismissal of

-(h) An improver who is placed in charge of a job with other workers under his control shall be paid not less than the journeyman's rate set out herein.
+(i) An improver who is placed in charge of a job with other workers under his control shall be paid not less than the journeyman's rate set out herein.

-(i) Any worker in receipt of a higher rate of pay than set out herein shall not have his wages reduced whilst he remains in his present employment.
+(j) Any worker in receipt of a higher rate of pay than set out herein shall not have his wages reduced whilst he remains in his present employment.